 While nail treatments used to be expensive, the past few years have seen a dramatic increase in budget nail salons, often Vietnamese-owned, with rock bottom prices and no appointments necessary.
 In fact, in 2016, there were more beauty and grooming salons opened than any other independent business in the UK.

 For many Vietnamese immigrants in to the UK, working in a nail salon is a viable and legitimate source of income.
 Training can be completed quickly in their home country, a high level of English isn’t necessary, and due to the sheer number of Vietnamese nail salons operating in the UK, many new arrivals come to Britain already having contact details of a particular salon.

-However, while many Vietnamese migrants are working freely in nail bars across the UK and enjoying the same rights that every worker in the UK should experience, there are many that are not so lucky.
+However, while many Vietnamese migrants are working freely in nail salons across the UK and enjoying the same rights that every worker in the UK should experience, there are many that are not so lucky.

 Often, Vietnamese migrants hail from impoverished parts of rural Vietnam and have entrusted people smugglers with the task of getting them into the UK so that they can earn money to send home to their families.

 Lacking papers and with little to no English, these people are incredibly vulnerable, and wherever there is vulnerability, there is somebody waiting to exploit it.

 Human Trafficking in Vietnamese Nail Salons

 In a practice that is becoming increasingly common, these Vietnamese nationals who initially came to the UK willingly become unwitting victims of modern day slavery, a practice which is hidden in plain sight at many budget Vietnamese nail salons.

 Although slavery was abolished in the UK in 1833, estimates show that there are twice the number of slaves in the UK than there ever were in the 19th century.
 In fact, modern day slavery is so widespread that the UN Office on Drugs and Crime warns that ‘every single person will have come into contact with a victim of trafficking without noticing it.’